 Maldives is really expensive for the majority of visitors, no question about it.
 The amount of money you spend really depends on how much you want to indulge yourself and the level of luxury you want.
 There’s mid-range luxury and then there’s the blow your mind luxury.
 The Maldives is not really a great destination for backpackers or anyone on a budget however there are occasional deals to be had and you may be able to take advantage of a special offer if you book about one year in advance.
 Just make sure, if you’re not looking to spend alot of money, that the Maldives resort you book includes an all-inclusive package otherwise you will get seriously stung by the cost of dining.

 - Splurge: $300+

 - Budget: If you’re on a budget prepare to catch your dinner yourself in the ocean or make sure you’re staying at an all-inclusive resort.

 The Maldives Packing Guide

-So if you’re traveling to India then it’s necessary to pack clothing that’s lightweight, breathable and conservative.
-Women travelers in India who choose to wear revealing or figure-hugging clothing may receive unwanted attention and stares.
+So if you’re traveling to the Maldives then it’s necessary to pack clothing that’s lightweight, breathable and conservative.
+Women travelers in the Maldives who choose to wear revealing or figure-hugging clothing may receive unwanted attention and stares.
 Read What to wear in India: Style Guide for Female Travelers for more information about how to dress in a conservative country and apply those tips to what you choose to pack for the Maldives.